 Investor Registration & Account Set Up: Registration is mandatory and subject to Securities and Exchange Board of India (SEBI) approval.
-More time is needed to assess the impact of online Common Application Form on the ease of registration process.
+While the online Common Application Form has eased the registration process, the full account setup process can take a significant amount of time.